 You will begin drooling the minute you approach 18th St. and don’t forget to order some chicharrones to top off your pig fest!

 Carnitas Uruapan is located at 1725 W. 18th St., directly across the street from the 18th St. ‘L’ stop, along the Pink Line.

 While Carnitas Uruapan is all about the pig, Birrieria Zaragoza is all about the goat.
 That’s right, goat meat in all its forms is king here.
 The best bang for your buck is to order the platter with consommé, onions, cilantro, limes, and tortillas so that you can build your own tacos.

 Birreria Zaragoza also made my list of the 15 Best Chicago Tacos.
-It is located at at 4854 S. Pulaski Rd., just 2 blocks north of the Pulaski ‘L’ stop, along the Orange Line.
+It is located at 4854 S. Pulaski Rd., just two blocks north of the Pulaski ‘L’ stop, along the Orange Line.